 Whether you are considering coming to Canada as an international student or you already have an admission and currently planning your move, there will be questions on your mind that need answers.
-You are probably curious about a lot of things and especially about life as international student in Canada.
+You are probably curious about a lot of things and especially about life as in Canada.
 In this article, we will share some information on what you can expect as an international student in Canada

 Get a Study Permit

 Once you have your admission into a Canadian university, the next critical step is to apply for a study permit.
 In order to apply for a study permit, you need a letter of acceptance from a designated learning institution.
 Also, you will need to show proof you have the funds to support yourself while in the country.
 You can show proof of funds with a Canadian bank account in your name, a guaranteed investment certificate (GIC), proof of a student loan, bank statements, a letter from a person giving you money, or proof of funding via a scholarship.